jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 implemented by Multi-Paxos, and instead use simple multi-round Paxos agreement for each value in the log, you get a design that seems to us to be simpler than both Raft and current practice for Paxos-derived RSM.
-We don't know how to do that starting with Raft, in part because Raft has a fair amount of sophistication and optimization melded into its core protocol.
+We don't know how to do that starting with Raft.
+This is because Raft has a fair amount of sophistication and optimization melded into its core protocol, and it is not clear how to cleanly separate them out.

 ### What happened when we switched to Raft?

-We originally switched to Raft because we believed that it would be easier for the students to follow a complete design, than fiddling with how to construct their own Paxos RSM protocol out of Paxos' single-value agreement.
+We originally switched to Raft because we believed that it would be easier for the students to follow a complete design than fiddling with how to construct their own Paxos RSM protocol out of Paxos' single-value agreement.
 Distributed consensus is complicated, and the Raft authors have tried hard to give a complete description of a protocol that is